-What Does It Cost to File for Bankruptcy?
+How Much Is It to File Bankruptcy?

 On a national average, bankruptcy costs $1500-4000, although Chapter 11 bankruptcy legal fees can cost up to approximately $19,000.
 You should also keep in mind the filing fee that you will be required to pay as well.
 Additionally, our attorneys only handle Chapter 7 bankruptcy and Chapter 13 bankruptcy.
-We include Chapter 11 information on this page for educational and comparative purposes.

 Bankruptcy Court Filing Fees